svenvvv/rofi-qalc/README.md

 then back it up just-in-case.

-**A note on variables**: since rofi doesn't provide a way to clear the filter textbox contents then using variables is a bit iffy.
+**A note on variables**: since rofi doesn't provide a way to clear the filter textbox contents then using variables is a bit iffy when disabling the filter auto-clear.
-To use variables you first must type the expression, e.g. `ten = 10` and then clear the textbox by pressing Ctrl-U.
+To use variables you first must type the expression, e.g. `ten = 10` and then clear the textbox by pressing Ctrl-F.

 When you clear the textbox by deleting the text gradually then rofi will at some point call the `rofi-qalc` mode with `ten =`, which is parsed by libqalculate as